grahamseamans/proto_depth/viz_server/DATA_FORMAT.md

 - **point_clouds**:
   - Array of N arrays, one per camera.
   - Each is an array of `[x, y, z]` points, in the local coordinate system of that camera (camera at origin, -Z forward).
+  - Points are transformed to world space at runtime using the corresponding camera transform.

 ---